tpaschalis/patron/docs/components/async/AMQP.md

 The AMQP consumer component is powered by the battle-tested [`streadway/amqp`](https://www.rabbitmq.com/tutorials/amqp-concepts.html#bindings) package.
 In the [examples](/examples/amqp/amqp.go) folder you can see the component in action.

-As all Patron components, tracing capabilities are included out of the box.
+As with all Patron components, tracing capabilities are included out of the box.